klbm9999/Pariksha/readme.md

 The question-answer set should exist in the database before installation.

 ### Installing
-1. Copy the Pariksha repository into your webroot.
+1. Copy the contents of Pariksha repository into your webroot.
 2. In the file [scripts/config.php](https://github.com/klbm9999/Pariksha/blob/master/scripts/config.php):
    * specify the details of the database, such as the username, password, and database name; and
    * specify the `no_of_questions` parameter.